NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

    Total Consumptions                   Energy use for building total.
    Fuel Consumptions                    Energy use for each fuel type (in kBtu for fossil fuels and kWh for electricity).
    End Use Consumptions                 Energy use for each end use type (in kBtu for fossil fuels and kWh for electricity).
+   System Use Consumptions              Energy use for each HVAC and water heating system (in kBtu).
    Emissions                            Emissions (e.g., CO2) for each scenario defined in the HPXML file.
    Emission Fuels                       Emissions (e.g., CO2) disaggregated by fuel type for each scenario defined in the HPXML file.
    Emission End Uses                    Emissions (e.g., CO2) disaggregated by end use for each scenario defined in the HPXML file.